Jesus, however, saw the world through Middle Eastern eyes, and his words and teaching style fit much better into the traditions of early Judaism.

 What difference does this make?
 Sometimes a lot.
 We often miss nuances if we aren’t aware of the way things were said in his first-century Jewish context.

-Below are articles and links that explore how Jesus’ Jewish setting might cast light on his words to us today.
+Below are articles and links that explore how Jesus’ setting might cast light on his words to us today.

 What Did Jesus Mean by “Do Not Judge”? – Other Jewish sayings on judging unlock Jesus’ words and yield practical ways to apply them to our lives.